fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 # Metabolomics_DataAnalysis_Pipeline
-Repository for the metabolomics data analysis pipeline
+Repository for the metabolomics data analysis pipeline.
+This pipeline includes both a jupyter notebook version and a graphical interface version.

 ## Repository by:

 - FT-ICR-MS-Lisboa Laboratory Group

-# Required Python Packages and Database File Examples
+# Required Python Packages and Database File Examples (for both versions)

 **Anaconda and Anaconda related packages**